MarinManuel/PhysioMonitor/README.md

     See list of supported modules and configuration options below "channels": list,
     List of channels and their configuration.
-See below for details "pump-serials": list,
+See below for details "syringe-pump":
+    "serial-ports": list,
-    List of serial ports to be used for controlling syringe pumps "pumps": list,
+      This is a list of serial ports to open in order to communicate with the syringe pump(s).
+      Contains a list of parameters to pass to serial.Serial().
+See https://pythonhosted.org/pyserial/pyserial_api.html#native-ports for a complete list.
+    "pumps": list
       List of syringe pumps and their configuration.
 See list of supported modules and their configuration below.
 }
 ```
 ## Data acquisition modules